Lechmere station: Modifications and service changes

 The Metropolitan Transit Authority (MTA) replaced the BERy in 1947.
 Although MTA management generally favored buses over trackless trolley, bus route 80 was converted to trackless trolley on September 12, 1953.
 The MTA began charging for parking at its stations, including Lechmere, on November 2, 1953.
+Lechmere was the second-busiest lot on the system in 1956 with 92,637 annual users.
 On November 3, 1961, midday service to Lechmere was replaced with a –Lechmere shuttle, with the Commonwealth Avenue and Beacon Street lines cut back to Park Street and while the shuttle was running.
 The Riverside Line (opened in 1959) was extended from to Lechmere on November 25, 1961; the Commonwealth Avenue and Beacon Street lines were cut back at all times, while the shuttle was discontinued.

 On May 25, 1962, the MTA abandoned non-revenue tracks that connected the Canal Street Inline with Everett Shops (the agency's heavy maintenance facility) and Charlestown Neck Carhouse (where many maintenance railcars were stored).
 A ramp was built inside Lechmere Yard so that streetcars could be loaded onto trucks for transfer to Everett.
 Some work cars were also stored in Lechmere Yard.
 Routes 77, 80, 87, and 88 were all converted from trackless trolley to diesel bus on March 31, 1963.
 In early 1964, the north end of the yard was paved.
 This allowed buses on routes 80, 87, and 88 to reach the inbound busway directly from Bridge Street, eliminating the jog on Third and Cambridge streets.